 In comparison to other states, the rate of pedestrian accident incidents is up to 25% higher in California.
 Many of these incidents occur in urban areas, where most people reside.
 If you walk to work or exercise outside regularly, there is always a risk that you may find yourself involved in a pedestrian accident.

 If you have been injured in a car v. pedestrian accident, you may be researching online to find out how much you could receive in recovery.
-Unfortunately, there is no average settlement for pedestrians who have been hit by cars in California since every case is unique in its circumstances and most settlement results are confidential.
+Unfortunately, there is no specific average settlement for pedestrians who have been hit by cars in California since every case is unique in its circumstances and most settlement results are confidential.

 A variety of factors may affect the amount of compensation you receive.
 These include but are not limited to: